Chris Groom: Career

 Despite kicking 18 goals in 7 games for Fremantle, Groom was surprisingly dropped 4 times.
 When not selected he played for West Perth, kicking 70 goals in 14 games including 5 goals in their premiership win over Subiaco.

-After being delisted by Fremantle at the end of the 1995 season, he was selected by North Melbourne in the 1995 AFL Draft.
+After being delisted by Fremantle at the end of the 1995 season, he was selected by North Melbourne in the 1995 AFL draft.
 However a week before the 1996 season started, he sustained a knee injury requiring a total knee reconstruction.
 Unfortunately 5 months later the same knee buckled again and a second reconstruction was required; this in a season which saw North Melbourne take out both the reserves and senior premiership.

-After missing the he managed to play Ssenior football with North Melbourne and was a member of the 1998 Ansett Australia Cup winning team.
-He retired from AFL football at the end of 1998 due to injuries but went on to play.
+He returned to play senior football with North Melbourne at the end of the 1997 season and was a member of the 1998 Ansett Australia Cup winning team.
+He retired from AFL football at the end of 1998 due to injuries but went on to play in lower level leagues.
 He firstly played for the West Preston Lakeside Football Club in the Diamond Valley League, and then the Melbourne University Football Club in the Victorian Amateur Football Association (VAFA).

 In 2011, he came out of retirement to play three games for the Chicago United Football Club in the Mid American Australian League 2011 Madison Invitational Tournament.
 He played in games against the Milwaukee Bombers, Minnesota Freeze, and Cincinnati Dockers, finishing with 10 goals and at least 10 behinds, helping Chicago United to a 2-1 record and 3rd-place finish.